 Don’t forget our purpose made servo mounts available from the web shop.

 What power supply do you recommend?

-For solenoid driver boards we recommend 16V to 18V AC at 30VA or 1.5 Amps.
-I test using the old H&M transformers.
-If you are looking for a new power supply, the Gaugemaster M1 or T1/T2 found on this page is excellent.
+For solenoid driver boards we recommend 16V AC at 40VA or 1.5 Amps minimum.
+If you are looking for a new power supply, the RS Components transformer found on this page is excellent.
 You will however need to place in a box and wire to a plug.